Masaryk Democratic Party

-The Masaryk Democratic Party (Masarykova demokratická strana, MDS) is a centrist political party in the Czech Republic, founded on 25 May 1992.
+The Masaryk Democratic Party (Masarykova demokratická strana, MDS) was a centrist political party in the Czech Republic, founded on 25 May 1992.
 The party follows the legacy of the first Czechoslovak President Tomáš Garrigue Masaryk and considers itself a successor and to the tradition of the historical Czech Realist Party.

 History

 In the 2002 and 2006 municipal elections, the party co-operated with the Czech National Social Party and the Party for the Open Society.
 In the 2014 Czech Senate election, party leader Michal Chromec was a candidate in the Přerov district on the united list of the Czech Social Democratic Party, but failed to qualify for the second round.

+The party was dissolved in 2022.